maliksaabb/Technical-test/README.md

 There is only one requirement - create a webpage that shows each Payee/Payment/Remittance object in a paged interface.
 Everything else is up to you - overall design, technology used, styling, amount of time spent on the test, etc.

 ## Summary:
 Avoided going in extra to keep it simple and also according to the knowledge that i gained till now.
 At some points, had a little hard time to figure out on how i wanted it to work but with little help and time it worked.
 Also, tried to keep the frontend part simple and to mimic the current Paymerang's brand in some areas.
-Technologies that were used are HTML, CSS and maily JavaScript.
+Technologies that were used are HTML, CSS and mainly JavaScript.